gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 ![A screenshot of the admin portal for the Customer environment with the granted roles to the customerAdmin.
 In this page, the admin can see a Group but can't edit it nor can they see the Users in the Group](../images/delegated-administration-in-pingone/admin-env-view.png)
 *The Environment Admin’s Capabilities*

-Most Roles give us the capability to assign by Organization or Environment (see DaVinci Admin, Application Admin), but let’s get a bit more granular.
-Back in the Administrators Environment view, update the Customer Admin so that they **don’t** have the Environment Administrator Role and **do** have the Identity Data Admin Role specifically for the “Sample Users” Population.
+Most Admin Roles give us the capability to assign by Organization or Environment (see DaVinci Admin, Application Admin), but let’s get a bit more granular.
+Back in the Administrators Environment view, update the Customer Admin so that they **don’t** have the Environment Administrator Admin Role and **do** have the Identity Data Admin Role specifically for the “Sample Users” Population.
 To do that, select the Identity Data Admin Role, 1) click the Filter icon (next to the checkbox) and 2) select the Sample Users Population.
 When you’re done, you should see “Limited Access” next to the Population and then the specific population after saving in the User summary.

 ![A screenshot of the admin portal where the identity data admin granted permission is filtered to a specific Population.
 The steps taken to the filter are highlighted.](../images/delegated-administration-in-pingone/grant-user-role-filter.png)
 ![A screenshot of the admin portal where the filter has been applied](../images/delegated-administration-in-pingone/grant-user-role-filter-applied.png)